SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/*C- WBC disorders.md

 **m spike on SPEP!**

 ---
-mature t cell lymphomas -
+mature t cell lymphomas - cerebriform nuclei basically
 - mycosis fungoides - involve the skin - into epidermis
 	-  erythemitous cutaneous patches then evolving into plaques which inc infiltration with clusters called ==pautrier==
 	- cerebriform nuclei = - little brain like cells , = pautrier microabsesses = **collections of malignant cells of epidermis**